What is Haggis

 28 Jun 2025

-Contrary to the playful myth, a Haggis isn't a wild animal with two legs shorter than the other darting around the Scottish hills!
-However, many visitors to Scotland still fall for the joke!
+Contrary to the playful myth, a haggis is not a wild animal with one leg shorter than the other, darting around the Scottish hills, many visitors still fall for the joke!

-In truth, Haggis is one of Scotland's most iconic and talked-about dishes.
-Whether visiting Scotland during Burns Night or simply curious to try something authentic, it's a must-try experience.
+In reality, haggis is one of Scotland's most iconic and talked-about dishes.
+If you’re visiting Scotland around Burns Night, or you’re curious about traditional Scottish food, it is well worth trying.

 What Is Haggis?

-Haggis traditionally begins with finely chopped sheep's heart, liver, and lungs, mixed with oatmeal, suet (animal fat), onions, and a blend of spices.
-Makers then add stock and cook the mixture inside a casing, originally a sheep's stomach.
-Today, most producers use synthetic casings instead.
-The result is a crumbly, rich dish with a deep, nutty flavour.
+Traditional haggis is made from finely chopped sheep's heart, liver, and lungs, mixed with oatmeal, suet (animal fat), onions, and a blend of spices.
+The mixture is combined with stock and slowly cooked inside a casing.
+Historically, a sheep's stomach, though most producers now use synthetic casings.

-Widely celebrated as Scotland's national dish, its origins are the subject of debate.
-It became a culinary staple in the Highlands due to its simplicity and use of available ingredients.
+Widely celebrated as Scotland's national dish, the origins are debated.
+It became a staple food in the Scottish Highlands thanks to its simplicity and efficient use of available ingredients.

 Burns Night